drinkbird/drinkbird.github.io/_posts/blog/2015-01-23-the-big-switch-nicholas-carr.md

 ## Overview – Part 1 – “One Machine”

-*&#8220;…and likewise all parts of the system must be constructed with reference to all other parts, since, in one sense, all the parts form one machine.&#8221; —Thomas Edison*
+*&#8220;…and likewise all parts of the system must be constructed with reference to all other parts, since, in one sense, all the parts form one machine.&#8221; -Thomas Edison*

 The book starts in the mid-18<sup>th</sup> century, portraying Henry Burden’s impressive invention: the largest and most powerful power generating waterwheel ever created.
 Despite its huge potential, about half a century later, that machine along with numerous other power generating inventions like steam engines was abandoned in favor of a new, revolutionizing power source; cheap electricity produced in remote power plants and transmitted directly into factories through a wide structure of cables.
 It is stated that tapping into that power source became a competitive requirement, as individual producing power with such low cost was practically impossible for any company.
 Heavy investments in private complex, unreliable, and costly power generating systems was simply not an option any more.